A New Way to Give: the Northeastern University Donor Advised Fund

 This year, Northeastern University has launched its own donor advised fund in partnership with BNY Mellon Charitable Gift Fund.
 The Donor Advised Fund is a philanthropic vehicle that allows donors to make a charitable contribution, receive an immediate tax benefit, and then recommend grants from the fund over time.
-One way to think about the fund is like a charitable savings account: Donors contribute to the fund as frequently as they like and then make grants to their favorite charity when they are ready.
+One way to think about the fund is like a charitable savings account: Donors contribute to the fund as frequently as they like, and retain the right to advise when and to which charities grants from their fund will be made.

 As a qualified 501(c)(3) nonprofit, Northeastern University is grateful to be considered for contributions through its donor advised fund.
 This is a convenient and effective way to support our students, faculty, and programs.